InfoSeeking/Socrates/README.md

 Each field can be appended with a comment starting with // for extra clarification of what it is.
 Possibly allow additional fields such as multidimensional arrays (if they will be useful, I'm not sure yet)

-#Ideas
-- Have the back-end store data in MongoDB to avoid messaging large datasets back and forth.
-When a user calls the API for fetching data, it will return the id of the record as well as the data-types and a SINGLE post to see what the data looks like.
-Then the user can choose which fields to analyze etc.
-- Cache the working_set to reduce redundant downloading

-#Issues
-- On Chrome locally there is an issue where ajax calls take 15-20 seconds.
-This does not occur in Firefox.
-[Edit 3/4/2014 : this is a Chrome bug]
-- When I ran an analysis on a data set, a different entry was returned as the first entry (this was with tw_search)
-- Total for word count is undefined [3/5/2014 fixed]

 #Analysis
 There are two types of results from analysis:
 - Per Entry: this will likely be more common and will give a value to each entry in the data set.
 The analysis data will be directly added to the entry under an analysis property
 - Aggregate: a single value describing all of the data (e.g. a sum of all word counts)